Francesca-Belfiore/TV-Series/README.md

 # TV-Series
-## My project for the Edgemony Bootcamp CodeWeek!

 Just a little web app that shows the most popular TV series of the week extracted from the MovieDB API.